LoomT/CIS-CAT-results-mapping-to-MITRE-ATTCK-Navigator/README.md

 (case-sensitive) and `TRUSTED_IPS` is tested against the source IP a request came from.
 In order for an admin to be trusted both the IP and the `X-Forwarded-User` have to be trusted.
 This is only enabled when the `ENABLE_SSO` environment variable is `true`.

-If `ENABLE_SSO` is false, all users will have super admin privileges.
+If `ENABLE_SSO` is false, all users will have super admin privileges by default.

 ### Docker Compose